kidzegeye/my-helper/README.md

             "id":<invite id>,
             "sender":[list containing the user sender],
             "receiver":[list containing the user receiver],
-            "subject": [list containign the subject],
+            "subject": [list containing the subject],
             "accepted": <whether the invite has been accepted>
      }
 }